PARKING ON CAMPUS

 If you have a temporary or permanent medical condition that limits your walking distances, you may obtain a special permit from the state in which you reside, which will provide handicapped parking privileges for a specified period of time.

-All payments, including fines for Parking Violations, are to be made through the Business Office in Adrienne Hall, 420 South Main St.
+All payments, including fines for Parking Violations, are to be made through the Student Financial Services Office in Adrienne Hall, 420 South Main St.

 - Temporary Parking Permits: Free of Charge